Reconsider, Rescind, or Amend previous decision

 If your body approved a motion, there are three ways you can change your mind.

 The easiest way to change your mind is to “Amend Something Previously Adopted.”
 A member proposes “to amend Motion X by the amendment Y.” This requires the standard steps to process a motion.
 (Read our articles Processing motions in Robert’s Rules and Amendment in Robert’s Rules.)
 There are three ways that this motion can pass:

 - With previous (advance) notice and a majority vote.

 - With a majority of the entire body.

 One interesting point is that in a small board (up to about 12 people), it may be easier to obtain a “majority of the entire body” than to obtain a two-thirds vote.
 Learn more in our article Counting a vote wrong is dangerous.

-Read more about “Amend Something Previously Adopted” in Robert’s Rules of Order Newly Revised, 11th edition, pp. 305-309.
+Read more about “Amend Something Previously Adopted” in Robert’s Rules of Order Newly Revised, 12th edition, Section 35.